 - 1 cup (235 ml) strained lemon juice (from about 6 large lemons)

-- Optional garnishes: powdered sugar, lemon wheels, and/or heavy cream and crème fraiche whipped to firm peaks
+- Optional garnishes: powdered sugar, lemon wheels, and/or whipped creme fraiche

 - Dump the dough into the prepared baking pan and press evenly into the bottom.

 - Bake the crust until golden all over, 25-30 minutes.
 Remove the crust from the oven and, while it’s still hot, press it down firmly all over with the back of a spoon.
 This will help it hold together when cool.